rossshannon/pincushion/README.md

     javascript:q=location.href;d=(window.getSelection?window.getSelection():document.getSelection?document.getSelection():document.selection.createRange().text);p=document.title;void(open('https://rossshannon.github.io/pincushion/?url='+encodeURIComponent(q)+'&description='+encodeURIComponent(d)+'&title='+encodeURIComponent(p),'Pinboard','toolbar=yes,width=600,height=700,left=50,top=50'));

 Often the easiest way to do this is to bookmark the page you’re currently reading, and then edit this bookmark and replace the URL with the above code.
-Tokens are no longer passed through the bookmarklet query string; instead, enter them once inside the app (see “Configuring Credentials” below).
 Click the bookmarklet in your browser’s bookmarks bar and it will open the Pincushion interface.
+The first time you run, you’ll be prompted to enter your Pinboard credentials and optionally an OpenAI API token for AI-powered tag suggestions.

 ![Pincushion bookmarklet in browser bookmarks bar](https://github.com/rossshannon/pincushion/raw/master/public/images/pincushion-icon-bookmarks-bar.png)